Jacob Shapiro: Labor racketeering

+The government indicted Shapiro, Buchalter and 156 others for violations of the Sherman Antitrust Act in 1933.
+Shapiro and Buchalter were convicted in 1936 and sentenced to two years in prison and fined $10,000 apiece.
+Rather than serve their sentence, both went into hiding.
+Shapiro turned himself in a year later, complaining that being hunted wherever he went was like being in jail.

 Murder, Inc.

-Although the pair are thought to have started Murder Inc., the enterprise was already thriving when the pair became one of their top clients next to the "National Crime Syndicate", a confederation of crime families created by Luciano and Lansky in 1929.
+Although the pair are thought to have started Murder Inc., the enterprise was already thriving when the pair became one of their top clients next to the "National Crime Syndicate", a confederation of crime families created by Charles "Lucky" Luciano and Meyer Lansky in 1929.
 The Syndicate was created to avoid the bloody gang wars of the 1920s by creating an organization with the power to mediate organized crime disputes and punish offenders.
 Murder, Inc. served as the enforcement arm of the Syndicate.